ANR-MAMUT/.github/profile/README.md

 ## Objectives

-The MAMUT project is structured around three main objectives:
+The MAMUT project is structured around five main objectives:

 ### Objective 1: Characterization of Urban Logistics Instances
 - Identify and analyze various instances of urban logistics problems.
 - Characterize these problems using specific indicators and explain their behavior through **machine learning**.

+### Objective 2: Knowledge Extraction on Routes
+- Analyze patterns in generated instances and solutions.
+- Extract rules and insights using **data mining** techniques.

-### Objective 2: Hybrid OR/AI Solver
+### Objective 3: Generic Problem Solver
-- Develop a scalable and generic solver combining:
+- Develop a generic and scalable solver capable of handling real-world constraints.
-  - **Metaheuristics** from operations research for problem-specific optimization.
+- Combine **metaheuristics** and **time-dependent optimization techniques**.

+### Objective 4: Hybrid Solver Enriched by Learning
+- Enhance the generic solver with learned rules and insights.
-  - **Machine learning** techniques to leverage historical data.
+- Integrate **explainable AI** techniques to guide optimization processes.

-### Objective 3: Open-Source Platform
+### Objective 5: Open-Source Platform
 - Build an open-source platform featuring:
   - Resolved logistics problems.
   - Large, realistic datasets for research and industry use.